 * Certain of these matters were handled prior to joining Foley

 Susan has been peer review rated as AV Preeminent®, the highest performance rating in the Martindale-Hubbell® Peer Review Ratings™ system.
-She was also selected for inclusion in the 2020 Super Lawyers® list and 2014-2019 Super Lawyers® Rising Stars lists.
+She was also selected for inclusion in the 2020 and 2021 Super Lawyers® list and 2014-2019 Super Lawyers® Rising Stars lists.
 Susan was also recognized as an “Emerging Lawyer in Illinois” in 2018 in a survey of her peers by Leading LawyersSM.

 Susan earned her law degree from Loyola University Chicago School of Law (J.D., cum laude, 2009) where she was senior editor of the Public Interest Law Reporter.
 She was the recipient of several awards, including a Certificate in Trial Advocacy and Pro Bono Recognition Award.
 Susan earned a degree in political science and philosophy from the University of Iowa (B.A., 2000).

 Susan is a member of the American Bankruptcy Institute (ABI), Turnaround Management Association (TMA), International Women’s Insolvency Restructuring Confederation (IWIRC), Chicago Bar Association and Illinois State Bar Association.
 She also volunteers her time as an ambassador for the Lymphoma Research Foundation, and an instructor with Credit Abuse Resistance Education (CARE).
 Additionally, Susan serves as a member of the board of directors for the Chicago Appleseed Fund for Justice.